top of page

 The Stewardship Association of Municipalities Inc, affectionately known to its members as “SAM”, is an incorporated non-profit organization.
 Its membership is comprised of NL municipalities formally committed to the conservation of wildlife habitat found within town planning boundaries.

 Your town became involved with SAM upon the signing of a Municipal Habitat Stewardship Agreement with the province.
 This agreement, as a tangible public step taken by your council, serves to proactively conserve important habitat for wildlife, often wetlands for waterfowl and other birds, found within your municipal planning boundaries.
 Since taking that initial step many towns have become involved in restoring and enhancing wildlife habitat while educating and engaging residents in sustainable land use actions.
-Since 1993, over 45 municipalities in NL have signed such agreements and incorporated them into their municipal planning documents and development regulations.
+Since 1993, 50+ municipalities in NL have signed such agreements and incorporated them into their municipal planning documents and development regulations.

-2) When are the business meetings?
+2) When is the AGM?

-SAM generally meets twice a year (spring/fall) to share experiences, discuss potential projects, and engage on conservation issues of shared concern.
+The AGM is typically held in the Spring (April/May) to share experiences, discuss potential projects, and engage on conservation issues of shared concern.

 bottom of page